invent-framework/invent/docs/docstring_guide.md

-Read the docstring back to yourself imagining you are one of the readers named above - a first-time coder, an educator preparing a lesson, a backend developer who has never built a GUI.
+Read the docstring back to yourself imagining you are one of the readers named above - a first-time coder, an educator preparing a lesson, a backend developer who has never built a GUI, a knowledge worker building a domain specific capability, an AI participating in vibe coding or a hobbyist just playfully exploring for fun.
 If the docstring respects that reader's intelligence without assuming their expertise, and if it would make them feel *especially* welcome rather than warily tolerated, it is doing its job.